ucinlp/maestro-public/tasks/attack_war/README.md

 To start the competition, the best models from attack and defense projects will be chosen.
 In total, there are going to be 2 rounds, at the beginning of each round, the best models from the previous round will be taken.

 ## Dowloading datasets
-Download the datasets from here and copy them the following path
+Download the datasets from canvas and copy them the following path
 ```
 tasks/attack_war/datasets/CIFAR10/student/
 ```